Actindo-AG/Documentation/Cloudinary/Operation/01_ManageCloudinaryFiles.md

   ![Cloudinary attribute](/Assets/Screenshots/PIM/Products/List/Attributes/CloudinaryAttribute.png "[Cloudinary attribute]")

 3. Click the [LIST UNASSIGNED ITEMS] button in the Cloudinary image attribute box to select the image(s) to be imported.
 When importing a video from Cloudinary, use the button in the corresponding Cloudinary video attribute box instead of the Cloudinary image attribute box.
-The *Unassigned Items* window is displayed, listing all unassigned images in the specified Cloudinary folder.
+The *Unassigned items* window is displayed, listing all unassigned images in the specified Cloudinary folder.

   ![Unassigned items](/Assets/Screenshots/PIM/Products/List/Attributes/CloudinaryUnassignedItems.png "[Unassigned items]")